Shop with Confidence

 This military hazmat suit is used extensively by major fire departments for hazmat response, major hospitals for emergency preparedness first receivers, major chemical companies for a wide range of potential hazmat exposures, and most branches of the US Military (Department of Defense, DoD).

-The MIRA Safety HAZ-SUIT nuclear suit is ideal for demanding hazardous applications with potential for chemical splash, even in significant exposure scenarios.
+The MIRA Safety HAZ-SUIT is ideal for demanding hazardous applications with potential for chemical splash, even in significant exposure scenarios.
 Increased physical strength and even broader chemical holdout take the protection level of this fabric up a serious notch.

 With an extensive chemicals-tested list, the MIRA Safety HAZ-SUIT delivers the ultimate in hazmat protection.